yogendra/yogendra.me-v2/content/posts/2022/03/yugabytedb-row-level-geo-partitioning/index.md

 Here is my stab at this feature.
 I followed the documentation for most part.
 I added only the cluster management parts to the whole guide for a quick self-drive.

 Instead of working with actual cloud, I ran the whole setup on my machine.
 This will need about 2GB of free RAM.
 At its peak, there will be 3 master (100MB), 12 tserver(100MB) and 12 postgres (50MB) processes.
-I wanted to remove the network out of the picture to understand the data persistance portion of Yugabyte, hence the local machine cluster.
+I wanted to remove the network out of the picture to understand the data persistance portion of YugabyteDB, hence the local machine cluster.

 ## Pre-requisites

-You will require Yugabyte binaries for your platform.
+You will require YugabyteDB binaries for your platform.
 On Macs with Apple Silicon, you should have rosetta

 1. [YugabyteDB binary (Mac/Linux-x86/ Linux-aarch64)](https://download.yugabyte.com/)